 San Francisco is steeped in maritime history and the Marina waterfront has become a destination for those wanting to keep that legacy alive through song.

 Chantey Sing, now in its 36th year, is a public singalong held aboard the ferryboat Eureka (1890) at the Hyde Street Pier.
-I discovered the event in a news article and wished to plug-in to some kind, any kind, of water music.
+I discovered the event in a news article and wished to plug-in to some kind of water music.
 To my surprise, an overflow crowd of 230 gathered on that August night for the same purpose.